-As a small business owner you might be wondering which accounting method to use: accrual accounting or cash basis accounting.
+As a small business owner you might be wondering which accounting method to use: accrual accounting or cash basis accounting, which is now the default.

 Accrual accounting is a way to record your income and expenses based on the date of an invoice or bill, rather than the date the money changes hands.